awsugkochi/awsugkochi/src/pages/blog/2019-06-16-aws-awsugkochi-meetup-report-2019-june.md

 <br>

 Meetup Session started with a self-introduction by all attendees.
-Then,[Sridhar Bharadwaj](https://www.linkedin.com/in/sridhar-bharadwaj), Business Development Manager - EC2 Spot at Amazon Web Services (AWS) introduced our speaker of the day [Chakravarthy Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/).
+Then, [Sridhar Bharadwaj](https://www.linkedin.com/in/sridhar-bharadwaj), Business Development Manager - EC2 Spot at Amazon Web Services (AWS) introduced our speaker of the day [Chakravarthy Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/).

 <br>